EnexaProject/documentation/pages/mydoc/application_dev.md

 ]
 ```

-To add a file named "xx.json" to the service, follow these steps:

-Create a model with the metadata of the file.
-Send the model to the service using the "add-resource" endpoint.
+To make the "xx.json" file accessible to the service, you need to place it in the shared directory that the ENEXA service monitors.
+After the file is in place, you then create a model with its metadata and use the "add-resource" endpoint to inform the service that this file is available for processing.

-The process is illustrated in the Java code snippet below:
+This process is illustrated in the Java code snippet below:

 ```java